$49 – $229

-Cannabidiol, or CBD as it’s commonly known, has been shown to protect the brain from damage and support healthy neurotransmitter function.
-Through these effects, it’s believed to reduce the severity of the bipolar disorder and help those affected to maintain more stable moods throughout the day.
+Cannabidiol (CBD), has been shown to protect the brain from damage and support healthy neurotransmitter function.
+Through these effects, it’s believed to reduce the severity of the bipolar disorder and help those affected to maintain a more stable mood throughout the day.

 Here, we’ll explore the role CBD plays in maintaining mood, how to use CBD for bipolar disorder, and when to avoid it.